vvbakhanovich/vvbakhanovich/README.md

 # 💫 About Me:
 Hi, my name is Vladimir Bakhanovich and I am a Java developer!<br><br>Started learning Java in 2022.
 Since then wrote several projects, including group project (java-filmorate) <br>and pet project (snmp-trap-monitoring).
 Developed [mobile app backend](https://github.com/yandex-hakaton-kardo/kardo-mobile-app-back) and successfully integrated it with frontend.
-This project won an award as "Best Bakcend" and "Best Frontend" among other teams.
+This project won an award as "Best Backend" and "Best Frontend" amoung other teams.

 Looking forward to working on new projects and tasks.